-Old line of horses, great endurance, high stamina, slender, known for metallic gold sheen on coat
+Old breed of horses; great endurance; high stamina; slender; known for metallic sheen on coat; intelligent; sensitive

 The Akhal-Teke, with its slim build and flowing stride, gives the impression of being an equine version of a Greyhound.
 Akhal-Teke horses are long in every dimension, with tapering heads, thin necks, and lean bodies.
 They have strong legs, with dense bone and hard hooves.
 Smooth and elastic gaits make them appear to float above the ground.
 The mane and forelock are sparse, the skin is thin, and the coat is short and silky.
 In winter, a dense undercoat provides warmth.
 Although found in a wide array of colors, gold predominates and has a distinctive metallic sheen characteristic to the breed.
 The metallic sheen is caused by the unique structure of the hair that bends light through one side of the hair and refracts it out the other side, causing the golden cast to the horses’ coats.

 Akhal-Teke horses average 15.2 hands (62″) at the withers and weigh 900–1,000 lbs.
 They are known to be very intelligent horses that respond well to sensitive training, and they can make an outstanding horse partner.